 Here are more ways you can get involved:

 - Host a collection drive for one item or adopt the wish list of a nonprofit partner whose cause you support.

 - Spread the word: Communicate with nonprofits and donors and let them know about giveNkind.

-- Donate funds to giveNkind so we can continue to make more connections for nonprofits and donors.
-For every dollar donated, nonprofits receive so much more value in donated in-kind gifts.
+- Donate funds to giveNkind.
+For every dollar donated, nonprofits receive so much more value in donated, in-kind gifts.

-- Reach out to us!
-If you have questions about the site, hosting an item drive or adopting a wish list, or an item you have to give that you would like to talk about, I would love to hear from you at firstname.lastname@example.org.
+- Reach out to Emily!
+If you have questions about the organization, hosting an item drive or adopting a wish list, or an item you have to give that you would like to talk about, email: firstname.lastname@example.org.